-We have an investment totalling \$20,336, which the credit union will draw on if we go into overdraft, and an endowment (memorial) account of \$5,247.
+We have approximately 80 parishioners on Pre-Authorized Payment.
+Presently this amounts to \$8,500 per month.
+We have an investment totalling \$14,000, which the credit union will draw on if we go into overdraft, and an endowment (memorial) account of \$6,260.

-More details can be found in the financial statements in the Vestry minutes attached in the Appendix.
+More details are found in the financial statements in the Vestry minutes attached in the Appendix.